 The affairs of NMFC are overseen by a Board of Directors appointed by the Lieutenant Governor in Council.
 All Board members are employees of the Province with the position of Chair held by the Deputy Minister of Finance.
-The Board meets no less often than annually and approves its Annual Financial Statements and Annual Report, both of which are then tabled in the House of Assembly by the Minister of Finance.
+The Board meets at least annually to approve its Annual Financial Statements and Annual Report, both of which are then tabled in the House of Assembly by the Minister of Finance.
 The members of the Board as at March 31 and their positions were as follows:

-Ms. Donna Brewer (Chair)
+Ms. Donna Brewer (Chair) Deputy Minister of Finance